by Teresa Currivan, LMFT

 Any bi-products, or secondary mental health concerns that can come with ADHD (and that are often confused to be a part of ADHD) are due to how we understand it (or don’t.)
 How it plays out in a student’s education and social life due to our lack of understanding is often the cause of mental health fallout.
 The most common comments about students with ADHD (whether it has been identified or not) are that they are lazy, lack motivation, are trouble-makers, are defiant, etc. This belief and the disorders that ensue can eventually become reality.
 Therefore, sometimes having ADHD can lead to mental health disorders.
 I write about ADHD in order to prevent these disorders from happening.
 But to be clear, they are not a part of ADHD.

 Besides these mental health bi-products, it is important to rule out a few things before assuming a student has ADHD.
 Two common look-alikes with similar symptoms are 1) having a dominant visual-spatial (VS) learning style, and 2) trauma.
 In order to differentiate between visual-spatial learning styles and ADHD, you will have to fully understand visual-spatial (VS) learning.
 I won’t go into it now, but making random connections and seeming to go off-topic in order to learn or get a point across is a big part of the VS style.
 But there are many, many other pieces of VS learning that need to be understood.
 (And to complicate matters, many students with true ADHD can have VS learning styles.
 Very often when I see ADHD described, it is VS learning, and not ADHD that is being described.)
-I won’t go too deeply into trauma here.
-There are many trauma-informed professionals who can speak to the temporary way that trauma can impact the ability to focus and to be organized in thought and in life.
+1) I won’t go too deeply into emotional trauma here.
+Many trauma-informed professionals can speak to the temporary way that trauma can impact the ability to focus and to be organized in thought and in life.
 The biggest difference between ADHD and trauma is that trauma can be healed.
 This usually takes some time and a lot of compassion through work with a qualified mental health practitioner.
 I have seen people who appear to have ADHD as adults but did not as children.
 That is a sign that the symptoms are not ADHD.
-(The only way this could happen is from brain injury, in which case the brain wiring has changed.)
+(The only way this could happen is from a brain injury, in which case the brain wiring has changed.)

 I’ve created the graphic below to understand the basics of what ADHD is.
 The description is written below the graphic.
 Keep in mind that many students who have ADHD also have one or more of these other traits.